Statusnone420/PR-Dashboard/PLAN.md

 ## 17. Final Instruction For Implementing Agents

-Implementing agents must execute only the phase requested by `/goals` and must not continue to the next phase or checkpoint without explicit user instruction.
+Implementing agents must execute only the phase or autonomous gated mode requested by `/goals` and must not continue to the next phase or checkpoint without explicit user instruction or an explicit autonomous gated mode grant.